Scott Joplin - The King of

 The Early Years and Family Life

-- Most references cite November 24, 1868, as
+- Most references cite November 24, 1868, as the

-the date Scott Joplin was born, but research by Berlin (1995:4-5)
+date Scott Joplin was born, but research by Berlin (1995:4-5) suggests that

-memory of Joplin's widow, may be in error.
+of Joplin's widow, may be in error.
 Census data

-surrounding Joplin's age is also inconsistent and hence
+surrounding Joplin's age is also inconsistent and

-inconclusive.
-Despite this, Joplin's date of birth is likely
+hence inconclusive.
+Despite this, Joplin's date of

-sometime in 1868, give or take a small period of time.
-In his
+birth is likely sometime in 1868, give or take a

-online biography of Scott Joplin, Berlin suggests that
+biography of Scott Joplin, Berlin suggests

-mid-January 1868.
+June 1867 and mid-January 1868.

 - Joplin grew up in a musical family, likely